ricky2905/TESI-SPERIMENTALE-ASCON-SU-FPGA/README.md

 Git (optional)
 ```
 ---
-⚙️ What the project implements
-The design is split into dedicated modules:
+⚙️ Project Architecture
+The implementation is organized into separate modules to keep the design readable, verifiable, and easy to extend:
-`ascon_top.v`: top-level integration of clock, SPI, controller, core, and key selection logic
+`ascon_top.v`: top-level module, integrating clock management, SPI interface, controller, cryptographic core, and key selection.
-`ascon_controller.v`: FSM controller, SPI command parsing, key provisioning, operation start
+`ascon_controller.v`: finite-state control unit, responsible for SPI command decoding, key provisioning, and operation start.
-`ascon_core.v`: AEAD datapath with handling for AD, MSG, OUT, and tag
+`ascon_core.v`: main AEAD datapath, handling associated data, message data, output data, and authentication tag generation.
-`ascon_perm.v`: ASCON permutation with round constants and combinational/registered stages
+`ascon_perm.v`: ASCON permutation implementation, with round constants and a split between combinational and registered processing stages.
-`ascon_logic.v`: key selection between simulated PUF and external key, synchronized reset, and status LEDs
+`ascon_logic.v`: key-selection logic between the external key and the PUF-generated key, with synchronized reset and LED status signals.
-`puf_controller.v`: simulated/emulated PUF
+`puf_controller.v`: simulated/emulated PUF model used in the experimental project.
-`SPI.v`: SPI serial interface
+`SPI.v`: serial SPI communication interface.
-`constraints.xdc`: pin and clock assignments
+`constraints.xdc`: project constraints for pin assignment and clock configuration.
-`tb_nist.v`: validation testbench
+`tb_nist.v`: functional validation testbench.
 ---
-🔬 Analysis and optimization
+🔬 Analysis and Optimization
-During the analysis of the project, it became clear that the permutation function was the main bottleneck: it slowed down the entire cryptographic flow.
+During the design analysis, the permutation function emerged as the main performance bottleneck.
+Its execution time slowed down the entire cryptographic flow and had a direct impact on both latency and the maximum achievable frequency.
-For this reason, a pipelined solution was introduced to:
+To address this issue, a pipelined architecture was introduced for the critical path.
+The optimization was adopted to achieve the following goals:
-reduce permutation latency
+reduce the effective latency of the permutation block;
-improve datapath balancing
+improve datapath balancing;
-increase the achievable maximum frequency
+increase the maximum achievable clock frequency;
-make the core behavior more stable during simulation and implementation
+stabilize the behavior of the core during simulation and implementation.
-This optimization is one of the central contributions of the thesis.
+This optimization is one of the key contributions of the thesis, because it targets the most expensive part of the architecture and improves the overall quality of the design.
 ---
 🧪 Functional Validation
 Validation was performed with the testbench: